HashinikaJanali/Task-Flow/README.md

 # 🚀 Task-Flow – A Full Stack Task Management Web App

 A sleek and modern task management application built with the **MERN** stack.
 It allows users to register, log in, and manage daily tasks with features like task filtering, animated UI, and responsive design.
-Built for the Full Stack Developer assignment at **digitalmarketing.lk**.

 ---